Introduction

 Examples of Sets

-Three of a Kind (Trio) - Three cards of the same rank but different suits.
+Three of a Kind (Trio) - Three cards of the same rank but with different suits.

 Four of a Kind (Quad) - Four cards of the same rank but different suits

-Set with Joker(s) - A joker is used as a substitute for the missing card to complete a set of three cards.
+Set with Joker(s) - A joker (printed or wild) can be used to replace a missing card in a set.

-Here are the rules for creating sets in Rummy:
+Here are the rules for Rummy set formation:

 Number of Cards

-A set in Rummy consists of at least three cards of the same rank or value.
+A set in Rummy consists of at least three cards of the same rank with different suits.
 However, in some variations of Rummy, sets can also consist of four or more cards.

-The cards in a set must either belong to the same suit (in the case of sequences) or have the same rank (in the case of groups).
+The cards in a set must belong to the same rank but with different suits.

-Sequence sets comprise three or more consecutive cards of the same suit.
-For example, 5♠ 6♠ 7♠ is a valid sequence set.
+A Sequence comprises three or more consecutive cards of the same suit.
+For example, 5♠️ 6♠️ 7♠️ is a valid sequence.

-Group sets comprise three or more cards of the same rank but different suits.
-For example, 8♠ 8♣ 8♦ is a valid group set.
+A set comprises three or more cards of the same rank but different suits.
+For example, 8♠️ 8♣️ 8♦️ is a valid set.

-In some variations, group sets can consist of more than three cards.
+In some variations, sets can include more than three cards.

 Jokers